SteelSeries/gamesense-sdk/doc/api/writing-handlers-in-json.md

 # Binding an event #

 You can bind handlers for an event via sending POST data to the URL `http://127.0.0.1:<port>/bind_game_event`.
 The payload includes all of the same mandatory and optional keys as event registration, as well as one additional key `handlers`.
-The `handlers` value is an array of strings.
-Each string should be the stringified representation of a JSON object that describes the handler and what device type it should be applied to.
-There should be one string for each device type to which you wish to apply default behavior.
+The `handlers` value is an array of handlers.
+Each handler should be either a JSON object or the stringified representation of a JSON object that describes the handler and what device type it should be applied to.
+There should be one handler for each device type to which you wish to apply default behavior.

 For each handler, your JSON data describes:

 * The device type to which you wish to apply the effect
 * The zone effected
 * How the color should be calculated
 * How the flash rate should be calculated
 * In the case of zone-rich devices (e.g. the APEX M800 keyboard), whether to apply the color across all keys in the zone or to dynamically calculate how many keys to illuminate.